top of page

 Where: Salta, Argentina

-Maximum number of students: 8 (4 spots remaining)
+Maximum number of students: 8

-Price: $7995 ($1000 deposit required at booking)
+Price: $8000 ($1000 non-refundable deposit required at booking)

 Email Ian at ianplantphoto@gmail.com to register.

-This tour is timed for the end of the Austral summer, which is when the weather in the Puna transitions from the wet to the dry season.
+This tour is timed for the tail end of the Austral summer, which is when the weather in the Puna transitions from the wet to the dry season.
 This means comfortable temperatures and chances for amazing sunrise and sunset skies.
 Highlights of the Puna include:

 Campo de Piedra Pómez: A massive field of giant pumice stone formations, sculpted by wind and water into fantastical shapes.
+This area also has massive sand dunes, a colorful geothermal lake, and dramatic volcano craters.

 Labyrinth Desert: A cracked mud desert carved from soft red claystone hills.